vijaysngrajput/DARCHIE/docs/00-governance/32-implementation-context-log.md

 - Implemented the first functional SQL module path with a Monaco editor, schema browser, draft save, run preview, submit feedback, a new FastAPI backend slice, and backend tests for the starter SQL sandbox
 - Reworked SQL exercise pages into a focus-mode editor layout with top app header chrome, sticky prompt/review rails, aligned action row placement, and improved sidebar reopen behavior on non-focus routes
 - Mirrored the same focus-mode exercise layout for Python so SQL and Python now share one coherent premium workspace UX, even though Python run/submit behavior remains mocked
-- Implemented Data Modeling as a dedicated focus-mode React Flow builder with a sticky prompt rail, curated right-side palette, hybrid ERD/support-shape canvas, real frontend ERD validation, and mocked submit/review output in a full-width review surface beneath the canvas
+- Implemented Data Modeling as a dedicated focus-mode React Flow builder with a full-width prompt section, curated right-side palette, hybrid ERD/support-shape canvas, real frontend ERD validation, and mocked submit/review output in a full-width review surface beneath the canvas
+- Refined Data Modeling into a more canvas-first interaction model: removed the left inspector and duplicate below-canvas action strip, moved rename/add-field/type-editing into the nodes themselves, made the builder palette span the page-height workspace column, removed the visible `Starter hint` block for the module, and loosened the minimum zoom for larger diagrams

 ## In Progress
 - Governance layer for documentation sync is active and should continue after each implementation slice